Birth: Human childbirth

+Other mammals

 Large mammals, such as primates, cattle, horses, some antelopes, giraffes, hippopotamuses, rhinoceroses, elephants, seals, whales, dolphins, and porpoises, generally are pregnant with one offspring at a time, although they may have twin or multiple births on occasion.

 In these large animals, the birth process is similar to that of a human, though in most the offspring is precocial.
 This means that it is born in a more advanced state than a human baby and is able to stand, walk and run (or swim in the case of an aquatic mammal) shortly after birth.

 In the case of whales, dolphins and porpoises, the single calf is normally born tail first which minimizes the risk of drowning.
 The mother encourages the newborn calf to rise to the surface of the water to breathe.

-Most smaller mammals have multiple births, producing litters of young which may number twelve or more.
-In these animals, each fetus is surrounded by its own amniotic sac and has a separate placenta.
-This separates from the wall of the uterus during labor and the fetus works its way towards the birth canal.